jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

 In 2008 I moved my mail to [Google Apps for My Domain](https://en.wikipedia.org/wiki/Google_Workspace), which had a free plan at the time.
 I also moved my calendar and contacts there, removing them from the free Google services that I had been using up to then.

-With Google Apps for My Domain (now known as Google Workspace) you could use your own domain.
-The Google interfaces were amongst the best that I had come across; it was free, and Google did not put ads in the Google Apps variants (since they were geared towards paying customers).
+With Google Apps for My Domain (now known as Google Workspace), you could use your own domain.
+The Google interfaces were amongst the best that I had come across; the service was free, and Google did not put ads in the Google Apps variants (since they were geared towards paying customers).

 ### Fastmail (2016)